Do I need a visa?

 Sunglasses: The sun is bright so don’t forget them shades.

-Mosquito repellent or citronella: There are generally not that many mosquitoes on the beach but if you are particularly sensitive to bites bring along repellent and light, long sleeved clothes for the evening.
+Mosquito repellent or citronella: There are generally not that many mosquitoes but if you are particularly sensitive to bites bring along repellent and light, long sleeved clothes for the evening.
 You can also buy local repellent which seems to work.
 Remember we do have mosquito nets for your bed.

 Flip flops or sandals: The sand can get quite hot around midday so unless you’ve got elephant skin you might want to save going barefoot for sunset.
 Also for going to the local market and excursions you might find it most comfortable in open shoes.
 Most people here live in flip flops so you will probably only need your trainers/winter shoes for the flight.
 The trekkers amongst you, might want to bring walking shoes if you’re planning trips to the forest.
 You can buy sandals, flip flops and crocs (cheap copies) here for very little money.